-- Organising learning visits during one of our bi-annual in-person events.
+- Organising learning visits during one of our bi-annual in-person/virtual events.
 We dedicate at least one day to site-visits to grantees and partners of our members to see how they work, which challenges they face, and how funders can improve their processes to align them with the reality of the field.

 - Hosting at least two webinars/virtual sessions on topics and themes of interest suggested by our members to keep organisations connected.

 - Hosting at least two regional meetings throughout the year.
 Some of these events focus on specific topics of interest for our members such as Child Protection and Education in Emergencies.
 Other regional meetings serve as much needed opportunities to network and discuss collaborations.

 - Meeting at an external event such as CIES or UKFIET (i.e. the academic conferences of our field).
 At such events, members get the opportunity to raise the profile of education as well as connect informally through side meetings.